 Moving a Senior

-For seniors, the moving process can be very different than it is at other stages of our lives.
-Many seniors are moving into assisted living facilities or nursing homes, which are probably going to be much different than their current housing.
-When helping a senior move, it’s important to understand what their needs are and how their new space will compare to their old one.
+For seniors, the moving process can be very different than at other stages of life.
+Especially if you’re moving a parent or a loved one into a nursing home or an assisted living facility, moving a senior can be a drastic life event for everyone involved.
+When helping seniors move, it’s important to understand their needs and how their new space will compare to their old one.

-For most of our lives, we’re moving into bigger and bigger spaces — whether it’s a bigger house to make room for a new child or an upgrade following a promotion or new job.
-This trend reverses as we start to age.
-Children move out, making a large house seem empty, and our accessibility needs change, making that second floor almost completely useless.
+For most of our lives, we’re moving into bigger spaces — whether a bigger house to make room for a new child or an upgrade following a promotion or new job.
+Unfortunately, this trend tends to reverse as we age.
+Children move out, making a large house seem empty and unnecessary.
+On top of that, our accessibility needs may change, leaving that second floor completely useless and unused.

-For seniors, downsizing is a matter of figuring out what’s important, what can go into storage, and what is okay to get rid of completely.
-Parting with lifelong possessions can be difficult, though, so it’s important to go through this process together with the senior in your life, rather than taking downsizing into your own hands.
+For seniors, downsizing is a matter of figuring out what’s important, what can be put into storage, and what is okay to donate or get rid of completely.
+Parting with lifelong possessions can be difficult, so it’s important to go through this process with the senior in your life rather than taking downsizing into your own hands.

 Moving Resources for Seniors and People With Disabilities